ArturoDent/find-and-transform/README.md

 }
 ```

-1. Groups within conditionals (which is not possible even in a vscode snippet), must be surrounded by backticks.
+1. Groups within conditional text to be added (which is not possible even in a vscode snippet), must be surrounded by backticks.
 2. If you want to use the character `}` in a replacement within a conditional, it must be double-escaped `\\}`.

 ### Snippet-like transforms: replacements in `findInCurrentFile` commands or keybindings